didas72/RV_Fabrication/doc/plans.md

 ## Passes

 - Include pass (include all files into a temporary one for processing)
+- Macro search (build list with all macros)
+- Macro application (replace all macros on new file)
-- Symbol search (build lists with all functions, macros and instructions to poison)
+- Function search (build lists with all functions and poisoned symbols)
-- Function code read (read code for function implementations)
+- Code read (read code for functions and check poisoned symbols)
-- Separate file implementations (implement all code into separate section files, applying macros, function inlines/implementations, regnames, etc.)
+- Section implementation (implement all code into separate section files, function inlines/implementationss, etc.)
 - Final file merge (merge all section files to final output file, stripping comments/blanks as needed)

 ## Directives